6529-Collections/6529-Prenode/README.md

 Note: this command is expecting that you have properly set the environment variables in the previous step.

 Give it a few moments to create the stack.
+And you are basically done!
+The next steps here are just to verify that everything is working as expected.

-You can check the status of the stack by running:
+That's You can check the status of the stack by running:

 ```bash
 aws cloudformation describe-stacks --stack-name Prenode6529 --profile 6529Prenode